lambdaisland/kaocha/doc/plugins/hooks_plugin.md

   hooks.
 The supported hooks are: pre-load, post-load, pre-run, post-run, pre-test, post-test, pre-report.

+  The hooks plugin also provides two extra hooks at the test suite level, `:kaocha.hooks/before` and `:kaocha.hooks/after`, which run respectively before any pre-test, and after any post-test hooks.

+  Hooks can be specified as a fully qualified symbol, or a collection thereof.
+  The referenced namespaces will be loaded during the config phase.

 ## Implementing a hook

 - <em>Given </em> a file named "tests.edn" with: